brucemack/microlink/README.md

 * A 4G cellular data option is available using a SIM7600 module. *(Not fully working yet.)*
 * Audio output generation uses the MicroChip MCP4725 I2C digital-to-analog converter.  $1.27 on DigiKey.
 * Audio input sampling uses the integrated ADC in the RP2040.
-* Isolation transformers and optocouplers are used to eliminate the need for common ground between the radio and the MicroLink system.
+* Isolation transformers and optocouplers are used to eliminate the need for a common ground between the radio and the MicroLink system.
+The radio and the MicroLink circuitry are completely isolated from each other.
 This helps to reduce digital noise.
 * The radio link is an ~~AZDEN PCS-6000H~~ Yaesu FT-1900 mobile rig.
 * When not using the radio:
   - Audio amplification uses the LM4862M 825mW amplifier.  $2.23 on DigiKey.